Your browser is out of date, for the best web viewing experience visit Browse Happy to upgrade your browser today.

 Handheld barcode readers firing blanks

-<strong>Handheld barcode readers are slowing down processes and leading to inventory accuracy challenges in the warehouse<strong>
+Handheld barcode readers are slowing down processes and leading to inventory accuracy challenges in the warehouse

 By Craig Dowley

-Are you still using handheld barcode readers to track your inventory?
+Are you still using handheld scanners for reading barcodes in your warehouse?
 Introduced to warehouses over a decade ago, the promise of these handheld devices was to allow for easy and mobile barcode capture.
 If you have been using handheld barcode readers for a while you may agree that productivity improvements plateaued long ago.
 Recent studies have shown that handheld barcode readers are problematic for product inventory due to their slow scan speeds, poor network connectivity and short battery lives.
 Additionally, warehouses can’t get the full picture of their inventory by simply relying on barcodes; there is still a considerable amount of manual inventory inspection that requires costly overhead.

 Handheld Misfires and Backfires